TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: Experimental Results

 \subsection{Offline Evaluation}

+In offline evaluation, we have mainly trained two model with different hardware constraints (TinyFormer-300K and TinyFormer-120K).
+In the NAS process, SuperNAS takes 15.2 GPU hours per sampling, and SparseNAS takes 1.5 GPU hours per sampling.

-Table \ref{tab:summary} shows the comparison results among our TinyFormer and other state-of-the-art models.
-With the co-optimization of SuperNAS and SparseNAS, our TinyFormer-300K could satisfy hardware constraints and achieve a record accuracy ($96.1\%$) with CIFAR-10 on MCUs.
+Tab. \ref{tab:summary} shows the comparison results of our TinyFormer and other state-of-the-art lightweight models.
+With the co-optimization of SuperNAS and SparseNAS, TinyFormer-300K could satisfy the hardware constraints of STM32F746 MCU platform and achieve a record accuracy with CIFAR-10 and ImageNet-32 on MCUs.
 As illustrated in Fig. \ref{fig:fig-tinyformer-supernet}, TinyFormer is designed as a hybrid model that contains both convolution and transformer encoder layers.
-Compared to other light-weight hybrid models, such as MobileViT-XS and CCT-7/3$\times$1 \cite{hassani2021escaping}, TinyFormer better combines the advantages of CNN and transformer to achieve higher accuracy with limited resources.
+Compared to other lightweight hybrid models, such as MobileViT-XS, TinyFormer better combines the advantages of CNN and transformer to achieve higher accuracy with limited resources.
 Compared with CCT-7/3$\times$1 designed for CIFAR-10, TinyFormer-300K achieves higher accuracy while reducing peak memory and storage by $41\%$ and $74\%$, respectively.
-Even compared with MobileNetV2 designed for edge device deployment, TinyFormer-300K also has advantages in peak memory, storage and accuracy.

-Meanwhile, TinyFormer-120K is designed for stricter hardware constraints.
+Meanwhile, TinyFormer-120K is searched for stricter peak memory constraints.
 Compared with MobileViT-XS, TinyFormer-120K improves the accuracy by $4.4\%$ with less peak memory and storage.
-In addition, TinyFormer-300K has only a slight decrease in accuracy compared to ResNet-18 but reduces $91\%$ storage usage.

-\paragraph{Search Space}
+\subsubsection{Search Space}